zcash/zcash-gitian/README.md

 4GB of RAM, at least two cores

-It relies upon [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads) plus [Ansible](https://www.ansible.com/), which can be installed via Python's [pip](https://bootstrap.pypa.io/get-pip.py).
+It relies upon [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) plus [Ansible](https://www.ansible.com/), which can be installed via Python's [pip](https://bootstrap.pypa.io/get-pip.py).
 Try `sudo pip install -U ansible`.

 If you use Linux, then we recommend obtaining VirtualBox through your package manager instead of the Oracle website.
+Grab the latest version of Vagrant from [their website](https://www.vagrantup.com/downloads.html).

 How to get started
 ------------------